![]() |

 ![]() ![]() |

-We study structure and function in proteins and other biological molecules.
-We developed the Finite Difference Poisson-Boltzmann method for computing solvation effects, which has led on to algorithms for calculating and predicting charge-charge interactions and pH-dependent properties.
+We study structure and function in proteins and other biological molecules, and developed the Finite Difference Poisson-Boltzmann method for computing solvation effects, which has led on to algorithms for calculating and predicting charge-charge interactions and pH-dependent properties.
 These remain a focus of our research, and allow for specific hypothesis formation and testing with individual molecules.
-By contrast, the post-genomic era, with vast databases of sequences and structures, gives an opportunity to look for partitioning of biophysical properties by sub-group.
-For example, studying features that separate enzyme from non-enyme, that distinguish proteins from different sub-cellular organelles, or that determine the thermostability of macromolecules from thermophilic organisms.
-In some of these cases, it is possible to turn the observation around, making predictive tools.
-Areas of current interest include: Developing models for prediction of redox potential; Enyme active site and Functional site rationalisation and prediction; Structural correlates of conductance in Ion channels; pH-dependence - models and functional significance; Properties that distinguish proteins from hyperthermophiles; Structural inputs to post-translational modification; Protein-Nucleic acid interactions. |
+By contrast to studies with individual systems, the post-genomic era, with vast databases of sequences and structures, gives an opportunity to look for partitioning of biophysical properties by sub-group.
+For example, studying features that separate more from less soluble molecules, and that distinguish proteins from different sub-cellular organelles.
+In some cases, it is possible to turn the observation around, making predictive tools, or at least uncovering the molecular mechanisms that will lead to predictive tools.
+Current interests include: Developing models for prediction of redox potential; Enyme active sites, electric fields and activity; Structural correlates of conductance in Ion channels; pH-dependence - models and functional significance; Structured and non-structured aspects of post-translational modification; Structure-function models for cell biology.
+Substantial effort, funds and collaborative work is directed at Improved algorithms for predicting protein solubility (and their application in a pharmaceutical context).
+Our group meetings in the Manchester Institute of Biotechnology (MIB) focus on these collaborations. |